weekendesk/nodegate/assets/documentation/api-reference-nodegate.md

 });
 ```

-If `configure` is called without `options`, the configuration will be reseted.
+If `configure` is called without `options`, the configuration will be reset.

 _Configuration properties_